privacyidea/privacyidea/doc/installation/upgrade.rst

 system ways of *apt-get*, *aptitude* and *rpm* to upgrade privacyIDEA to the current version.

-If you want to upgrade your Ubuntu installtion from privacyIDEA 2.23 to privacyIDEA 3.0, please read :ref:`upgrade_ubuntu`.
+If you want to upgrade your Ubuntu installation from privacyIDEA 2.23 to privacyIDEA 3.0, please read :ref:`upgrade_ubuntu`.

 Basic pip upgrade process